 How much does the Australian Terrier tolerate hot weather?
 When is it too hot for a Australian Terrier?

 The Australian Terrier can tolerate some heat, but should not be over-exposed to hot weather.
 In general, they can live in hot weather climates, but would do best with air conditioning or at least a fan in their home, especially where they sleep.

 How much does the Australian Terrier tolerate cold weather?
 When is it too cold for a Australian Terrier?

 Is the Australian Terrier a healthy dog?
-The general health of a Australian Terrier should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Australian Terrier should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Australian Terrier drool?

 The Australian Terrier does not drool at all.